asyncapi/modelina/examples/change-type-mapping/README.md

 # Change type mapping

-This example shows how to overwrite the default type mapping, and in this case we overwrite the default rendering of the NumberMetaModel `number` and instead use `integer`.
+This example shows how to overwrite the default type mapping, and in this case we overwrite the default rendering of the FloatModel `number` and instead use `integer`.

 ## How to run this example